Thomas-752/tictoctoe/readme.md

-I write this simple game for my homewoel.
+I write this simple game for my homework.